GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/openid-connect.md

 explicitly release a scope to a certain client later on, but this will require some manual intervention by the Gluu Server admin.

-## Multi-Factor Authentication for Clients
+### Multi-Factor Authentication for Clients

-The `acr_values` parameter is used to specify a specific workflow for authentication.
-The value of this parameter, or the `default_acr_values` client metadata value, corresponds to the "Name" of a custom authentication script.
+The OpenID Connect `acr_values` parameter is used to specify a specific workflow for authentication.
+The value of this parameter, or the `default_acr_values` client metadata value, corresponds to the "Name" of a custom authentication script in the Gluu Server.

-Out-of-the-box supported `acr` values include:
+Out-of-the-box the Gluu Server includes custom authentiation scripts with the following `acr` values:

 |  ACR Value  	| Description			|
 |---------------|-------------------------------|